Sweet Clara and the Freedom Quilt Free Discussion Questions

 I didn’t make a worksheet for this book, but made a set of 7 discussion posters with pictures for group discussion.
 The questions could be used with the Think-Pair-Share format, or the whole group.
 Sweet Clara and the Freedom Quilt Discussion Posters, Free, PDF

 There are many wonderful lessons to accompany this book online.
-Here are a few links to lesson plans and more:
+Here are a two links to lesson plans and more:

 1. The University of South Florida: Lesson plan to accompany this book including a spelling list and concepts to be covered.